-Healthy sleep hygiene practices may benefit everyone, not just those with sleep concerns.
+Healthy sleep hygiene practices may benefit everyone, not just those with sleep concerns or sleep disorders.
 Getting proper sleep can go beyond having a comfortable mattress on your bed.
 Ensuring you have a comfortable sleep environment promoting healthy sleep can be beneficial.
 In addition, to maintain a better sleep environment, you might try to maintain a regular sleep schedule.
 The American Academy for Sleep Medicine recommends following a consistent bedtime routine and going to bed at the same time every night, even on weekends or when you’re on vacation.
 You can monitor your sleep routine using a sleep diary, which can be a useful tool when tracking insomnia.

-A routine can signal your brain to rest during the hours before bedtime.
+A routine can signal your brain to prepare for rest during the hours before bedtime.
 To improve the bedroom environment, you can also try a white noise sound machine or calming sounds like rain to help you fall asleep.
-When you make these changes, you might overlook an immediate impact.
+When you make these changes, you might not experience an immediate impact.
 However, sleep hygiene can be advantageous in the long term.

-Other supportive sleep hygiene practices to improve sleep quality can include:
+Other supportive sleep habits to improve sleep quality and get better sleep can include:

-Avoiding substances like tobacco products, caffeine, and alcohol before bed
+- Avoiding substances like tobacco products and caffeine

-Trying not to lie in bed for too long if you can’t get to sleep
+- Trying not to lie in bed for too long if you can’t get to sleep

 When you spend time in your bed partaking in activities other than sleeping (homework, work, playing on your phone, etc.), your brain may stop associating your bed with sleep, making it more challenging to fall and stay asleep.